NanoClem/Py-Redis-pubsub/README.md

 #### Conclusion
 <p align="justify">
   Relationnal DBMS can manage geospatial data.
 However, they seem to be rather inadequate because of the complex structure of geometric   information and its topological relationship between sets of spacially related objects.
 In other words, since DBMS can only store       standart alphanumeric data types, it forces a geospacial object to be decomposed into immutable data types.
 This fataly leads to a       distribution of these data framgents into several columns, which complicate the formulation and efficiency of each querry.
-Sometimes,   some DBMS are just to big for the use-case, with a risk to put more energy on understanding their process rather than focusing on the   main use of your application.
+Sometimes,   some DBMS are just "overkilled" for the use-case, with a risk to put more energy on understanding their process rather than focusing on the   main use of your application.
 </p>
 I you want to read more about geospatial data in DBMS : https://www.nap.edu/read/10661/chapter/5#52